-5. Replace with the new cable.
+- 1. Turn the power to the host system OFF. - 2.
+Disconnect the base's cable from the terminal or computer. - 3.
+Turn the base upside down. - 4.
+Pull the connector out while maintaining pressure on the connector release clip. - 5.
+Replace with the new cable.
 Insert the connector into the opening and press firmly.
 The connector is keyed to go in only one way, and will click into place.

-Change a Xenon Scanner Battery
+Change a Scanner Battery

-- 1. Use a Phillips head screwdriver to remove the screw from the end cap. - 2.
-Remove the end cap and remove the battery from the handle. - 3.
-Insert replacement battery. - 4.
-Replace end cap and screw.
+- 1. Rotate metal twist at bottom of battery door counterclockwise.

+- 2. Remove battery.

+- 3. Insert replacement battery.

+- 4. Replace end cap and screw together.